 Who Is Bryce Harper’s Wife?
-Meet Kayla Varner As They Head To Philadelphia After Historic $330 Million Deal
+Meet Kayla Varner, As They Head To Philadelphia After Historic $330 Million Deal

 Forever grateful for the courageous men & women who have sacrificed their lives so that my family and I can live ours the way we do #proudAmerican #memorialday . .
 Also, leaving the country for a couple of weeks so shout out to my cute husband for letting me travel the world with my besties!
 I'll miss you ????

-In addition to managing their own individual Instagram pages, the Harpers can also be followed on their foodie Instagram page, Harp Eats, where they share their all of their exciting food finds around the globe.
+In addition to managing their own individual Instagram pages, the Harpers can also be followed on their foodie Instagram page, Harp Eats, where they share all of their exciting food finds around the globe.

 According to the bio of Harp Eats, Bryce and Kayla describe themselves as a “a couple trying to show the world that food babies can be more appealing than abs.”

-In the couple’s most recent food post, a number of desserts were seen an in the image’s location, it was revealed that Bryce and Kayla had traveled to Elways Downtown in Denver, Colorado.
-In other photos, Bryce and Kayla were tagged in Atlanta, Georgia and in Nashville, Tennessee.
+In the couple’s most recent food post, a number of desserts were seen, and in the image’s location, it was revealed that Bryce and Kayla had traveled to Elway’s Downtown in Denver, Colorado.
+In other photos, Bryce and Kayla were tagged in Atlanta, Georgia, and in Nashville, Tennessee.

-While the Harp Eats Instagram page hasn’t been updated in several months, fans should expect to see more from Bryce and Kayla as they get settled into Philadelphia, Pennsylvania and acquaint themselves with the fabulous food offerings of the area.
+While the Harp Eats Instagram page hasn’t been updated in several months, fans should expect to see more from Bryce and Kayla as they get settled into Philadelphia, Pennsylvania, and acquaint themselves with the fabulous food offerings of the area.

-Bryce’s $330 million deal with the Philadelphia Phillies comes just after former Baltimore Orioles player Manny Machado set a record by signing a $300 million 10-year deal with the San Diego Padres.
+Bryce’s $330 million deal with the Philadelphia Phillies comes just after former Baltimore Orioles player Manny Machado set a record by signing a $300 million, 10-year deal with the San Diego Padres.